 Psychopaths, I was beginning to realise were everywhere.
 I might even know one.3

-At the same time I was inhaling fiction about psychopaths, especially the novels of Patricia Highsmith, which are pretty much all about psychopaths.4 I won’t list the many, many other psychopath novels I’ve consumed over the years because none of them are as good as Highsmith’s.
+At the same time I was also inhaling fiction about psychopaths, especially the novels of Patricia Highsmith, which are pretty much all about psychopaths.4 I won’t list the many, many other psychopath novels I’ve consumed over the years because none of them are as good as Highsmith’s.

 Then there were all the bad seed novels.
 I was obsessed with William March’s book as a kid.
 How could a child be so evil?
 Was it real?
 Were there other kids like that?
 As a child I encountered a few kids I thought were evil incarnate.
 But I was a pretty hyperbolic child so they were probably run-of-the-mill mean not burn-the-janitor-to-death evil.
 Some of the other bad seed books that kept me up at night were Doris Lessing’s The Fifth Child, Iain Banks’ The Wasp Factory, Shirley Jackson’s We Have Always Lived in the Castle and the novelisation of The The Omen by screen writer David Seltzer.